Get 20% OFF your perfect routine. Take our health quiz.

 Is magnesium good for menopause?

-Magnesium levels can decline during menopause.
-Supplementation may help with sleep quality, hot flushes, mood and bone support.
+Yes — magnesium levels decline during menopause and supplementation may help with sleep quality, hot flushes, mood and bone support.

 Which type of magnesium is best during menopause?